RuliaReader/Rulia/README.md

 [中文](README.CHS.md)

-A simple and practical offline manga reader for Windows.
+A simple and practical offline manga reader.

 Get it from Microsoft Store: